Töölö Hospital

-The Töölö Hospital is a hospital in Taka-Töölö, Helsinki, Finland, belonging to the Helsinki University Central Hospital.
-It has special departments for plastic surgery, orthopedic surgery and traumatology, hand surgery and neurosurgery.
-The hospital has a 24-hour policlinic receiving trauma patients from the Helsinki capital area and occasionally from the entire region of Southern Finland.
-Patients usually arrive at the policlinic on a medical note.
-The policlinic treats about 18 thousand patients per year.
-The hospital also hosts the cleft lip and cleft palate centre HUSUKE, containing research and care for cleft lips and cleft palates as well as the department for care of mouth and jaw diseases.
-The Töölö Hospital also has its own X-ray facility and laboratory.
+The Töölö Hospital was a hospital in Taka-Töölö, Helsinki, Finland, belonging to the Helsinki University Central Hospital.
+It had special departments for plastic surgery, orthopedic surgery and traumatology, hand surgery and neurosurgery.
+The hospital had a 24-hour policlinic receiving trauma patients from the Helsinki capital area and occasionally from the entire region of Southern Finland.
+Patients usually arrived at the policlinic on a medical note.
+The policlinic treated about 18 thousand patients per year.
+The hospital also hosted the cleft lip and cleft palate centre HUSUKE, containing research and care for cleft lips and cleft palates as well as the department for care of mouth and jaw diseases.
+The Töölö Hospital also had its own X-ray facility and laboratory.

-The Töölö Hospital is part of the Helsinki and Uusimaa Hospital District.
+The Töölö Hospital was part of the Helsinki and Uusimaa Hospital District.
 Until the early 1960s, the hospital was known by its earlier name as the Finnish Red Cross Hospital.

 People who lived through wartime in Finland used to call the hospital with the name Mannerheim hospital, as field marshal Carl Gustaf Emil Mannerheim had become a personification of the Finnish Red Cross, and was also treated as a private patient at the Töölö Hospital.

-The Töölö Hospital will be discontinued in the 2020s when the new Siltasairaala hospital in Meilahti is completed.
+The Töölö Hospital was discontinued in 2023 when the new Siltasairaala hospital in Meilahti was completed.
+The newer parts of the hospital, built in the 1950s and 1960s, are demolished in 2023–2024.
+The original hospital building, completed in 1932, will be preserved.
+New apartment buildings will be built in the site.